 Data is under attack.
 The 1,070% year-over-year uptick in ransomware threats proves it1.
 And today’s bad actors aren’t just encrypting data.
 They’re destroying backups and exfiltrating data so they can profit and damage brand reputations at the same time.
 That’s increasing the ransomware blast radius.
 Don’t let ransomware attackers win.
 Instead, fortify your environment and improve your response strategy with five next-gen data management powers.

 Legacy backup isn’t architected to defend data against ransomware.
-That’s why companies still pay ransom.
-What’s needed is data safeguards built into your backup that help preserve customer trust and competitive edge.
+That’s why companies still pay the ransom.
+What’s needed is data safeguards built into your backup that help preserves customer trust and competitive edge.
 Look for a solution with native immutable backup snapshots because those can’t be encrypted, modified or deleted, protecting the authenticity of your data.
-Gain additional layers of protection by ensuring your backup has rules such as software-based write once, read many (WORM) with time-bound, data policy locks and FIPS-certified encryption as well as modern and flexible data isolation onsite and in public clouds that helps you meet your recovery time and point objectives plus organizational SLAs.
-Also find solutions that are fault tolerant, allowing you to operate despite a failed component, and let you configure automated security controls, including auditing and scanning, to eliminate human error.
+You can also add layers of protection by ensuring your backup has software-based write once, read many (WORM) and FIPS-certified encryption.
+Meet your recovery objectives and organizational SLAs with modern, flexible data isolation onsite and in public clouds.
+Finally, seek fault-tolerant solutions that allow you to operate despite a failed component and let you configure automated security controls like auditing and scanning to eliminate human error.

 Compromising user credentials has become a top attack vector for bad actors seeking a payday.
 A data management platform with strict access control capabilities more effectively stops unauthorized people from taking advantage of compromised credentials.
-Counter insider threats and external hackers with a next-gen data management platform that supports granular role-based access control (RBAC) as part of a least-privilege, zero trust principles model; multi-factor authentication to verify who people say they are; and monitored modification that requires two sets of eyes approving every critical system change.
+Look to counter hackers and internal threats with zero trust principles.
+This should include role-based access controls, multi-factor authentication, quorum approval to prevent unilateral administrative changes, and monitoring with automated security scoring of your environment.

-According to the experts at Cybersecurity Ventures, a ransomware attack now targets a business every 11 seconds.1 No organization has enough employees to react, which is why you need a next-gen data management solution with proactive and predictive capabilities.
-Look for a solution with intelligence built in, not bolted on, that allows your team to automatically discover and classify sensitive data and take advantage of near-real time threat detection.
-Using the solution’s baseline information, your team can both receive predictive analytics based alerts and gain early visibility into anomalies as part of both in-progress encryption-style and data exfiltration attacks.
+According to the experts at Cybersecurity Ventures, a ransomware attack now targets a business every 11 seconds.1 No organization has enough employees to react, so you need AI/ML-based detection to detect emerging attacks and unusual activity and illuminate sensitive data.
+Look for a solution with intelligence built-in, not bolted on, that allows your team to automatically discover and classify sensitive data and take advantage of near-real-time threat detection.
+Using the solution’s baseline information, your team can receive predictive analytics-based alerts and gain early visibility into anomalies as part of in-progress encryption-style and data exfiltration attacks.

-Evolving quickly, the ransomware threat isn’t going away.
+The ransomware threat isn’t going away and continues to evolve.
 That puts the onus on your internal teams—Infrastructure and Operations (I & O), Security Operations (SecOps) and Governance/Compliance—to work better together to prevent and respond quickly to breaches.
 Look for a data management solution that helps you break down data silos and functional barriers.
-Find an integrated and extensible solution that empowers your organization to detect, investigate and confidently respond to threats faster.
+Find an integrated and extensible solution that empowers your organization to detect, investigate, and respond to threats faster.
 The solution you choose should let you take advantage of leading security tools and give your developers a rich set of RESTful APIs to continue adding value while countering threats.